Devpursuit/lesson-node-setup/README.md

 # 🚀 Lesson 1: Set Up Node.js and npm

 Welcome to your Node.js journey!
-In this second lesson, you'll learn how to get Node and npm working inside your Gitpod workspace.
+In this second activity, you'll learn how to get Node and npm working inside your Gitpod workspace.

 ## 🔧 What You’ll Do